Data Selection for LLM Alignment Using Fine-Grained Preferences

-Preference alignment is crucial for ensuring that the behavior of LLMs conforms to the expectations of human values.
-Prominent alignment methods include supervised fine-tuning (SFT)~\cite{FinetunedLanguage2022, TrainingLanguage2022}, reinforcement learning fine-tuning (RLFT)~\cite{ProximalPolicy2017,DeepSeekMathPushing2024,REINFORCEEfficient2025}, and DPO-style approaches~\cite{DirectPreference2023, GeneralTheoretical2024,ModelAlignment2024,SimpoSimple2024} which directly optimize the model on preference pairs.
-While the majority of existing work concentrates on aligning LLMs to a single ``better-than" preference, a few studies~\cite{BeavertailsImproved2023, FinegrainedHuman2023, RewardedSoups2023, OnePreferenceFitsAllAlignment2024} have made preliminary attempts at multi-preference alignment, aiming to achieve Pareto-optimal by applying different weights to various preferences.
-In contrast, our work pioneers a data-centric perspective to tackle the severe data quality issues inherent in aggregated fine-grained preference datasets.
+Preference alignment is crucial for ensuring that the behavior of LLMs adheres to the expectations of human values.
+Popular alignment methods include supervised fine-tuning (SFT)~\citep{FinetunedLanguage2022, TrainingLanguage2022}, reinforcement learning fine-tuning (RLFT)~\citep{ProximalPolicy2017,DeepSeekMathPushing2024,REINFORCEEfficient2025}, and DPO-like approaches~\citep{DirectPreference2023, GeneralTheoretical2024,ModelAlignment2024,SimpoSimple2024}, which directly optimize the model on preference data.
+While the majority of existing work concentrates on aligning LLMs using an overall ``better-than" preference, a few studies~\citep{BeavertailsImproved2023, FinegrainedHuman2023, RewardedSoups2023, OnePreferenceFitsAllAlignment2024} have made preliminary attempts at multi-objective preference optimization, aiming to achieve the Pareto frontier by applying different weights to various sub-preferences.
+In contrast, our work aims to effectively use fine-grained preference in the presence of severe data quality for efficient training.